-We now define $V = \oplus_{i \geq 0} V_i$, whence the previous subsection applies and we can form the algebra $H = RW \ltimes \Sym_R V$.
+Now define $V = \oplus_{i \geq 0} V_i$, whence the previous subsection applies and one can form the algebra $A = RW \ltimes \Sym_R V$.
 This is the {\it degenerate affine Hecke algebra with trivial parameter} (the parameter is trivial since $wv - w(v)w$ is always zero), of reductive type.
-This is a special case of \cite[Definition 1.1]{Ch}, where we set $\eta = 0$.
+This is a special case of \cite[Definition 1.1]{Ch}, where one sets $\eta = 0$.

-Before we try to address the general case, note that there are two types of $\mfh_i$'s in here: ones corresponding to simple Lie algebras, which we address first, and the ``central part", which is fixed by $W$ (hence so is $\mfh_0^*$).
+Before we address the general case, note that there are two types of $\mfh_i$'s in here: ones corresponding to simple Lie algebras, which we address first, and the ``central part", which is fixed by $W$ (hence so is $\mfh_0^*$).